 “We realized there was a huge opportunity to normalize cannabis, to elevate the category, to standardize it, to make something that people could rely on.
 We wanted to appeal to the Whole Foods shopper or Equinox member or Coveteur reader.
 There was nobody speaking to that person.” – Rob Rosenheck, co-founder, Lord Jones

 For Canadian Cannabis Retailers, adherence to the regulations for edibles should be top of mind.
 For every edible (or drink) contained in a childproof package, the product can only contain up to 10 mg of THC.

 Additionally, Lord Jones is also popular for their hemp-derived CBD oils and lotions.
 A Forbes headline declares, “Cannabis Could be the Most Profitable Ingredient in Skincare.”

-The CBD market grew to $170 million in 201.
-It is poised to reach $1 billion by 2020.
+The CBD market grew to $170 million and it is poised to reach $1 billion.
 Purveyors and users claim topical CBD products can offer relief for sore muscles.
 Moreover, purveyors claim CBD products have the added benefit of anti-inflammatory and anti-ache properties.